 EoE milk patch study at CHOP

 Sam was about to enter first grade when Jonathan Spergel, MD, PhD, Co-director of CHOP’s Center for Pediatric Eosinophilic Disorders, told Sam's family about a new clinical trial called the Study of Efficacy and Safety of the Viaskin Milk in Milk-Induced Eosinophilic Esophagitis in Children (SMILEE).
-The principal investigator for the study was Antonella Cianferoni, MD, PhD, an attending physician in the Allergy Section at CHOP.
+The principal investigator for the study was Antonella Cianferoni, MD, PhD, an attending physician in the Allergy Program at CHOP.

 Sam and his father were in enthusiastic favor of his participation.